(All links on page are affiliate links)

 Also, without an enamel surface, we have no worries about damaging it with the high heat.
 And ultimately, it’s just such a reasonably priced solution for the charring enamel and burned bread issue we’ve been having.

-After months of testing this guy out, we love it!
+After many many months and bakes testing this guy out, we love it!
 Our bread bakes perfectly inside.
 Nice even color all around the loaf.
 And as a bonus, this thing is holding up with little fuss at all.
 Oh, and no need for parchment paper!
 Our dough never sticks in this thing!

 Bread Story Proofing Baskets, Oval and Round (Bannetons)

 We like this round banneton and this oval banneton for sourdough bread.
 We’d stress that you don’t need them unless you are working with higher hydration sourdough, at or above 70 percent hydration.
 However, they are very convenient to have around in general.
 One of our least favorite parts of making artisan bread was flouring a tea towel.
 We had issues with sticking, and they were a mess to wash out at times.
-Essentially, they are more of a luxury than a need unless working with sourdough.
-If you are working on sourdough or know you will be working on sourdough in the near future, definitely get one!
+Essentially, bannetons are more of a luxury than a need unless working with sourdough, but if you are working on sourdough or know you will be working on sourdough in the near future, definitely get one!
 And, between the two shapes, we love the oval.
-The round is an easier shape to perform, but the oval usually gives us a better structure.
+The round is an easier shape to perform, but the oval usually gives us a better structure for our finished loaf.

 Etekcity Kitchen Food Scale, With Removable Bowl

 We’ve been totally converted to the idea of using a scale to measure ingredients instead of using measuring cups (even when not making bread).
-It sets our minds at ease to know that we’re putting exactly the right amount of flour and water in the recipe.
-But beyond that, it’s just way easier to measure ingredients by weight.
-It’s also nice to have a model that can switch back and forth between ounces and grams since different recipes use different units.
+Though not absolutely critical, it does set our minds at ease to know that we’re putting exactly the right amount of flour and water in the recipe.
+But more important than that, it’s just way easier to measure ingredients by weight.
+Simple is good!
+It’s also nice to have a model that can switch back and forth between ounces, grams, and liters since different recipes use different units.
 Additionally, you want one that has a raised scale so that you can see the weight when using larger mixing bowls.
-Also, one feature we love about this Etekcity scale is that the auto-shutoff is set at 2 minutes of inactivity.
-Some scales shut off after just 60 seconds, which seems just a bit short when you’re bouncing in and out of ingredient lists like bread calls for.
+The Eteck checks all those boxes.
+Our two favorite features about this Etekcity scale are that the auto-shutoff is set at 2 minutes of inactivity and it uses standard batteries.
+For the auto shut-off feature, some scales are set to just 60 seconds, which seems just a bit short when you’re bouncing in and out of ingredient lists like bread calls for.
 The last thing you want is to have a scale turn off in the middle of weighing something out just because you walked away to grab some extra flour or needed to warm your water back up.
+As for the batteries, our last scale used a watch-style button disc battery.
+I didn’t think about it at the time of purchase, but it proved to be super annoying.
+The battery didn’t last very long, and we never had an extra on hand.
+This Eteckcity scale has been going well over a year now with the original batteries.
+And we use it almost every single day.
+When they finally do go, I likely will have this kind of spare battery around the house.
+Good riddance watch batteries!

 Cambro 12 qt Container With Lid